Greg Hewett

 As their stories collide, mistakes breed consequences that echo through the decades like the furious reverberations of a power chord.

 Greg Hewett is the author of five volumes of poetry, including Blindsight (Coffee House Press, 2016).
-The recipient of Fulbright fellowships to Denmark and Norway, he has also been a fellow at the Camargo Foundation in France, and is Professor of English at Carleton College.
+The recipient of Fulbright fellowships to Denmark and Norway, he has also been a fellow at the Camargo Foundation in France, and is professor of English at Carleton College.
 No Names is his first novel.
 He lives with his husband in Minneapolis.